jonasbn/til/docker/use_shell_for_layer.md

-# Use shell for layer
+# Use shell to inspect filesystem of layer

 If you have a build that somehow fails you can with luck log in and inspect the file system of the last known working layer: